Constitution of South Korea: History

 Since then, discussions on constitutional amendment have been conducted during the Kim Moon Jae In administration, which took power after Kim Young-sam, Kim Kim Dae Jung, Kim Roh Moo Hyun, and Kim Park Geun Hye administrations.
-In this time, President Moon Jae In proposed a constitutional amendment on March 26, 2018, and the main contents include 'the full text of the constitution and basic rights', 'decentralization and economy', and 'the form of government and the election system'.
-According to the related media report BBC NEWS KOREA (2018.03.19.), "Does the preamble of the constitution specify the spirit of the democratization movement?", "Do you want to exclude 'national security' among the reasons for restricting the basic rights of the people?" and "Do you want to clarify that the Republic of Korea aims to become a decentralized state in the constitution?" and "Will the subject of rights be changed from 'thr public' to 'people?' and "To what extent will the president's term of office be limited/extended?" and "How will the public concept of land be embodied?"
+At that time, President Moon Jae In proposed a constitutional amendment on March 26, 2018, and the main contents include 'related to the full text of the constitution and basic rights', 'related to decentralization and economy', and 'related to the form of government and the election system'.
+According to the related media report BBC NEWS KOREA (2018.03.19.), "Does the preamble of the constitution specify the spirit of the democratization movement?", "Do you want to exclude 'national security' among the reasons for restricting the basic rights of the people?" and "Do you want to clarify that the Republic of Korea aims to become a decentralized state in the constitution?" and "Will the subject of rights be changed from 'people' to 'people?' and "To what extent will the president's term of office be limited/extended?" and "How will the public concept of land be embodied?"
 It seems that the main issues were 'inheritance of the spirit of the April 19 Revolution and 5.18 Gwangju Democratic Uprising', 'new capital provisions', 'expansion of the subject of basic rights', 'new right to life', and 'new information basic rights'.
 Among them, the part that newly established the national recall system and the national initiative system is seen as an intention to check the authority of lawmakers to some extent.
-In addition, this amendment had a provision to change the president's term from a single five-year term to a four-year two-term system, which left room for the president's term to be extended.
-While the president's amnesty right was reduced, which can be seen as reducing the president's authority in some areas.
+In addition, this amendment had a provision to change the president's term from a single five-year term to a four-year two-term system, which left room for the president's term to be extended, while the president's amnesty right was reduced, which can be seen as reducing the president's authority in some areas.
 However, such amendments were not passed by the National Assembly, and the constitutional amendment was canceled.